Radio Garden: Concept and design

 Within Radio Garden, radios are arranged by geolocation and grouped by cities.
-According to specialized websites, the design is formed by greenish spheres superimposed on the map, which increases in size as the region's number of broadcasters available.
+Available radio stations are shown on an areal view of the earth as green circles which increase in size with the region's number of broadcasters available.

-This idea was developed by the companies Studio Puckey and Studio Moniker in partnership with the Netherlands Institute for Sound and Vision.
+Once an area has been selected, the user can scroll through a list of the indexed radio stations of the region.

 On 14 March 2020 a new version, with upgraded features, was released.

-Interface and conversion
+Technical details

-The site adopted the generic .garden top-level domain, which was originally intended for gardening professionals and, as noted on specialized websites, the interface supports any modern browser and resolution.
-For transmission, the signal generated by the broadcaster must be converted from radio to a stream.
+The site adopted the generic .garden top-level domain, which was originally intended for gardening professionals.
+For transmission, the signal generated by the broadcaster must be converted from radio to a digital stream, with supported formats being MP3, Ogg and AAC.
 The service requires an Internet connection.
-Supported conversion formats for streaming are MP3, Ogg and AAC.

-Unavailability in some countries
+Unavailability

 Turkey

 Radio Garden has been banned in Turkey since January 2022 upon the request of Radio and Television Supreme Council (RTÜK), ordering Radio Garden to pay the license fee or to terminate their service in Turkey.

+United Kingdom

+As of 2022, users within the UK cannot access international radio stations, and are restricted to stations based within the country.
+Intended as a temporary measure, this change is now permanent due to licensing reasons and concerns around copyright laws.